RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+374.41 (xx-xxxx-2014)
+   - FIXED: Language dropdown not properly shown with non-ASCII alphabets.

 374.40 (6-March-2014)
    - KNOWN ISSUE: Some people are experiencing random reboots with the RT-AC68U running firmwares based on recent Asus GPL.